< Previous Article Next Article >

 If you are searching for "booking agents" in Japan you will not find any.
 In the West, you often hire a booking agent to book gigs at bars, clubs and other venues.
 They do not charge you up front but take a share from your pay.

-Note that there are a few companies who specialize in organizing tours/gigs in Japan for foreign indie bands/artists.
-(Click for contact info.)
-You will be responsible for travel, accommodation and all other expenses.
+There are a few companies that specialize in organizing tours/gigs in Japan for foreign indie bands/artists/labels (click for contact info).
+You will be responsible for paying for travel, accommodation and all other related expenses.
 Don't expect to get paid either.
-For indie bands/artists, going to Japan for a live tour is a marketing/promotional expense.
+For indie bands/artists, going to Japan for a live tour is a marketing/promotional expense rather than a source of revenue.

 List of foreign indie bands/artists from your country performing live in Japan

-If bars and clubs don't book bands, then where do bands get gigs in Japan?
+If bars and clubs don't book bands, then where and how do bands get gigs in Japan?

 The venues where most indie artists/bands play is called a rai-bu house (live house).
 These are privately owned and operated venues set up especially for live musical performances.
 They may also offer food and bar service.
 Some are designed like upscale clubs with world-class sound systems, lighting, and stages with seating capacities over 1,000 people while others are a little more sparse in terms of interior design and equipment (i.e. a neighborhood pub).
 Most fall in-between.